 A bit further away we tried a restaurant recommended to us by the hotel, called Hostaria “Al Monumento” da Giulio which promised typical Roman cuisine.
 Going by the presence of tripe on the menu, this was probably true, as Romans are great offal-eaters.
 There were however other options, and it being spring, I had Carciofi alla Giudia which is Jewish-style deep-fried artichoke.
 Lou had abbacchio which is roasted milk-fed lamb.

 Being close to a metro station it was fairly simple to get into the centre of Rome, which was its usual self, heaving with tourists and touts.
-In the evenings, we found we preferred just hanging around Nomentana, where the voices around us were mostly speaking Italian, rather than – as they would have been in central Rome – Mandarin, Japanese, German or Dutch, or English in the various accents of Tucson, Toronto, Tunbridge Wells and Toowoomba.
+In the evenings, we found we preferred just hanging around Nomentana, where the voices around us were mostly speaking Italian, rather than – as they would have been in central Rome – Mandarin, Japanese, German, Dutch, or variants of English.

 The next morning we travelled in to Termini to visit a nearby museum called Museo Romana Palazzo Massimo alle Terme.
 The terme in question are the baths of Diocletian, close by.